wiresurfer/shaishav.kr/docs/Articles/2024/May/Future of Organizations - Post GenAI Outlook and Trends.md

 -   Promises of 100% accuracy or completely eliminating human involvement
 -   Inability to explain how the AI makes decisions

-### 7. Assessing Long-term Viability
+### 6. Assessing Long-term Viability

 -   Consider the AI company's track record and stability
 -   Evaluate the scalability of the AI solution
 -   Understand the potential for vendor lock-in
 -   Assess the alignment with your organization's long-term strategy

-### 8. Ethical and Security Considerations
+### 7. Ethical and Security Considerations

 -   Examine potential biases in the AI's decision-making
+-   Understand censorship levels of the base models censorship levels.
 -   Consider the impact on employees and stakeholders
 -   Evaluate transparency and explainability of the AI's processes
 -   Assess compliance with relevant regulations (e.g., GDPR, CCPA)

-### 9. Security and Privacy Protection:
+### 8. Security and Privacy Protection:

 -   How does the AI product prevent inadvertent leakage of Personally Identifiable Information (PII)?
--   What access control mechanisms are in place for the AI system?
+-   Ask about known prompt injection attacks against base models.
 -   How is data encrypted and protected both at rest and in transit?
 -   What is the vendor's protocol for handling potential data breaches?

-### 10. Safeguards Against AI Manipulation:
+### 9. Safeguards Against AI Manipulation:

 -   How does the product protect against prompt injection attacks?
 -   What measures are in place to prevent the AI from generating unethical,